kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 `.spec.template.metadata.labels`.

-A Deployment may terminate Pods whose labels match the selector if their template is different tfrom `.spec.template` or if the total number of such Pods exceeds `.spec.replicas`.
+A Deployment may terminate Pods whose labels match the selector if their template is different from `.spec.template` or if the total number of such Pods exceeds `.spec.replicas`.
 It brings up new Pods with `.spec.template` if the number of Pods is less than the desired number.

 **Note:** You should not create other pods whose labels match this selector, either directly, by creating